-There is one downside to this offer: the bonus is on a countdown clock.
-It’s not immediately apparent when looking at the site, but players have 45 days to release the full bonus amount; anything remaining after that time will no longer be available.
+The bonus is on a countdown clock, however, players have 120 days to release the full bonus amount; anything remaining after that time will no longer be available.

 This bonus is among the best in New Jersey, and the 10% release allows casual players a chance to earn a lot of extra money even if they don’t make it through the entire amount.
-You can pick up the deposit bonus by entering code BONUS600 when funding your account for the first time.
+You can pick up the deposit bonus by entering Borgata online poker bonus code PLAYNJ when funding your account for the first time.

 How to sign up on Borgata Online Poker

-In order to collect those bonuses, you’ll need to sign up on the site, which is easy to do.
+In order to collect those bonuses, you’ll need to sign up on the site, which is easy to do for players in New Jersey and Pennsylvania.
 There are a handful of steps to take to create an account, and you can do this on Borgata’s website or straight from the client itself.